 - Being shield against radiation, dust, micrometeorites

-The mechanical structure is facing few different challenges: it must be light as possible to reduce price of lift of, it must be strength enough to withstand vibrations and acceleration during the launch phase, it must survive very width range of temperature- from few hundreds of Celsius degrees (during facing sun) to several tens under zero (in the shadowed side) .
-Moreover it must be resistant to mechanical impacts of micrometeorites, dust or space junks.
-Mechanical structure has to ensure reliability of operations in space e.g separation from launcher, deployment of solar panels, operations of rotating parts etc..
+The mechanical structure is facing few different challenges: it must be light as possible to reduce the price of lift of, it must be strong enough to withstand vibrations and acceleration during the launch phase, it must survive very width range of temperature- from few hundreds of Celsius degrees (during facing sun) to several tens under zero (in the shadowed side).
+Moreover, it must be resistant to mechanical impacts of micrometeorites, dust or space junks.
+The mechanical structure has to ensure the reliability of operations in space e.g separation from launcher, deployment of solar panels, operations of rotating parts etc..

-Some missions requires to change velocities of the satellite after its detaching from the launcher.
-Propulsion subsystem gives possibility to execute maneuvers during life of the spacecraft e.g. transport the satellite from its transfer orbit to target orbit, station keeping operations, decommissioning.
+Some missions require to change velocities of the satellite after its detaching from the launcher.
+Propulsion subsystem gives the possibility to execute manoeuvres during the life of the spacecraft e.g. transport the satellite from its transfer orbit to target orbit, station keeping operations, decommissioning.

 Propulsion systems can be categorized by propellant and the mechanism used to produce thrust.
-Generally we can distinguish solid fuel, liquid fuel, electric and ion propulsion systems.
-In theory there are also other methods to produce the thrust like solar sail, speed up vessel with laser or even with nuclear explosions.
+Generally, we can distinguish solid fuel, liquid fuel, electric and ion propulsion systems.
+In theory, there are also other methods to produce the thrust like a solar sail, speed up the vessel with laser or even with nuclear explosions.

-During missions 95% of propellant are used for east-west(longitudinal) manoeuvres and only 5% for north-south(latitudinal) station-keeping operations.
-Small amount of fuel is required to move the satellite from its orbit after the end of mission.
+During missions, 95% of propellant are used for east-west(longitudinal) manoeuvres and only 5% for north-south(latitudinal) station-keeping operations.
+A small amount of fuel is required to move the satellite from its orbit after the end of mission.

 Thermal control subsystem

-Passive thermal systems have no any moving elements and do not use electrical power.
+Passive thermal systems have no moving elements and do not use electrical power.
 The systems are in form of multilayer insulated surfaces which absorb or reflect thermal energy from external or internal sources.
-The passive thermal control elements are blankets, coatings, reflectors, insulators, heat sinks, etc… This kind of thermal control requires very good layout plan and carefully choosing of materials for structure..
+The passive thermal control elements are blankets, coatings, reflectors, insulators, heat sinks, etc… This kind of thermal control requires very good layout plan and carefully choosing materials for structure…

 Power supply subsystem